Carnival Sunrise accidents and incidents

 Carnival Cruise Lines compensated all passengers with a full refund, and also covered all transfers and transportation expenses.
 Passengers also received a future Carnival cruise credit equal to the amount paid for the accident voyage (3 to 5 days long itinerary), plus extra USD 500 in cash per person, plus reimbursement of all onboard purchases (excepting only gift purchases and onboard Casino charges).
 Passengers with cars parked at Port Galveston were transported via buses from Houston Airport to Galveston.
 Port Galveston issued refunds or free parking vouchers on future Carnival cruises to passengers on the accident voyage.

-With a number of cancelled cruises, the ship entered dry-dock for repairs and extensive sanitation.
-The vessel was out of service through mid June 2013.
+With a number of canceled cruises, the ship entered dry-dock for repairs and extensive sanitation.
+The vessel was out of service through mid-June 2013.
 Cruise industry analysis showed the Carnival Triumph fire accident cost Carnival Corporation around USD 0,1 per share.
 In money, this was nearly USD 80 million (lost revenue, reimbursements, repairs, etc).

 As an act of good will, In 2013 Carnival Corporation voluntarily repaid the US Government for the help received from USCG and US Navy vessels related to the fire accidents on Triumph (2013) and Splendor (2010).
 With the payment submitted to the US Treasury, Carnival reimbursed the federal government for all expenses related to these incidents.

-(Carnival Triumph / ship seizure in Galveston) On March 29, 2012, an US judge ordered the vessel to be seized in Galveston TX.
+(Carnival Triumph/ship seizure in Galveston) On March 29, 2012, a US judge ordered the vessel to be seized in Galveston TX.
 The warrant order was based on a USD 10 million lawsuit filed in Galveston federal court.
-The lawsuit was filed by relatives of a German passenger who died in the Costa Concordia cruise ship disaster.
+The lawsuit was filed by relatives of a German passenger who died in the Costa Concordia disaster.

 The warrant ordering the seizure in port stated the court found the conditions for an attachment of defendants’ joint and collective property within the Galveston district (MS Carnival Triumph vessel) exist upon a maritime claim.
 The ship was allowed to disembark all the passengers and offload its cargo.
 The vessel moved between berths until a hearing was scheduled.